 One of the things that makes Montana so special is that we share the land with an abundance of beautiful, wild creatures.
-There are plenty of undesignated places to watch wildlife in Western Montana, but some pretty amazing spots are set aside specifically for Montana’s mammals, birds and reptiles.
-Glacier Country’s year-round wildlife refuges and viewing areas boast a diversity of habitat and offer a look at some of the region’s most majestic inhabitants.
+Western Montana is comprised of millions of acres of public land that is home to 83 species of mammals and 393 species of birds—and seeing some of them is easier than you think.
+There are plenty of undesignated places to watch wildlife in Glacier Country, but some amazing spots have been set aside specifically for Montana’s mammals, birds and reptiles.
+Explore our year-round wildlife refuges and viewing areas that offer a diversity of habitats and a look at some of the region’s most majestic inhabitants.

 Keep an eye out for muskrats, waterfowl and deer while riding along Wildfowl Lane in the Lee Metcalf NWR.